 Alton/Godfrey Rotary Club Honors September Students of the Month

-LORI QUALLS and RICHARD ROBERTS of Alton High School were honored by the Alton/ Godfrey Rotary Club as STUDENTS OF THE MONTH for SEPTEMBER at the Club’s regular meeting at the Banquet Center on September 9th.
+Eric’el Johnson and Connor Henderson, seniors at Alton High School were honored by the Alton/Godfrey Rotary Club as Students of the Month for September at the Club’s regular meeting at the Banquet Center on September 12th.

-The Alton/Godfrey Rotary Club initiated the Student of the Month program to honor the accomplishments of area youth.
-Individuals selected must be seniors at Alton, Marquette Catholic, or Mississippi Valley Christian High Schools and are chosen on the basis of outstanding scholarship and participation in school and/or community service activities.

 Get The Latest News!